jvortmann/dojo-template/README.md

 `make help`

 #### Extra things
-There are two extra tasks to list all previous dojo dates as well print a histogram of dojos per month.
-Both need `dateutils` and will print helper message if not available.
+There are some extra tasks to list all previous dojos, dojo dates and to print a histogram of dojos per month as well.
+These task are based on the information automatically generated on each problem's README file.
+Both date related tasks (`dates` and `histogram`) need `dateutils` and will print helper message if not available.
 Check the tasks:
+`make dojos`
 `make dates`
 `make histogram`